Innovative Field

-Innovative Field (originally known as Frontier Field) is a baseball stadium located at One Morrie Silver Way in downtown Rochester, New York.
+Innovative Field (originally known as Frontier Field) is a baseball stadium at One Morrie Silver Way in downtown Rochester, New York.
 It has been the home of the Rochester Red Wings of the International League since 1997.
 The park opened in 1996, replacing Silver Stadium in northern Rochester, which had been home to professional baseball in Rochester since 1929.
 Although the stadium was built for baseball, Innovative Field has had several tenants in numerous sports, including the Rochester Raging Rhinos of the United Soccer Leagues from 1996 to 2005, and the Rochester Rattlers of Major League Lacrosse from 2001 to 2002.
 The ballpark seats 10,840 spectators for baseball.

 Rochester-based telecommunications company Frontier Telephone of Rochester held the naming rights to the ballpark from its opening in 1996 until the 2022 baseball offseason.
 Originally in December 2015 agreement was reached to maintain the name for a further ten years, however, on October 24, 2022, a new naming rights agreement was reached with Innovative Solutions, a Henrietta-based IT services company at the request of both Innovative and Frontier who was looking to cut back on sponsorship costs after the company filed for bankruptcy in 2020, changing the name of the stadium to Innovative Field pending final approval.

 History

-Ground was broken on Innovative Field in November 1994.
-The stadium, designed by Ellerbe Becket, opened on July 11, 1996.
-Although Innovative Field was always intended to be primarily a baseball facility, it was constructed to be able to accommodate the Rochester Rhinos soccer team as well.
-The Red Wings moved from Silver Stadium to Innovative Field at the conclusion of the 1996 International League season.
+Ground was broken on the stadium in November 1994.
+The ballpark, designed by Ellerbe Becket, opened on July 11, 1996.
+Although it was always intended to be primarily a baseball facility, it was constructed to be able to accommodate the Rochester Rhinos soccer team as well.
+The Red Wings moved from Silver Stadium to Frontier Field at the conclusion of the 1996 International League season.

-The first event at Innovative Field was a concert by The Beach Boys on July 11, 1996.
+The first event at the ballpark was a concert by The Beach Boys on July 11, 1996.
 The facility also hosted the 1996 Drum Corps Associates World Championships on August 31, 1996.
 The first sporting event was contested the following night as the Rochester Raging Rhinos played the Montreal Impact in an American Professional Soccer League (original A-League) regular season match.
 Rochester won 3–2 in front of an A-League record 14,717 fans.
 The first baseball game at the stadium was the 1997 Rochester Red Wings home opener against the Scranton/Wilkes-Barre Red Barons on April 11, 1997.
 Scranton/Wilkes-Barre won 8–5.
-Innovative Field hosted the Triple-A All-Star Game on July 12, 2000.
+Frontier Field hosted the Triple-A All-Star Game on July 12, 2000.

-The Rochester Rattlers of Major League Lacrosse played at Innovative Field from 2001 to 2002, when the team moved to Bishop Kearney High School.
+The Rhinos played briefly at the University of Rochester's Fauver Stadium before moving to Frontier Field during their inaugural 1996 season.
+The Rhinos played at the park until 2005, when the team moved to the soccer-specific PAETEC Park (now Rochester Community Sports Complex Stadium) three blocks northwest of the ballpark.
+The Rochester Rattlers of Major League Lacrosse played at the stadium from 2001 to 2002, when the team moved to Bishop Kearney High School.
 They moved again to then-PAETEC Park in 2006.
-The Rhinos played briefly at the University of Rochester's Fauver Stadium before moving to Innovative Field during their inaugural 1996 season.
-The Rhinos played at the park until 2005, when the team moved to the soccer-specific PAETEC Park (now Marina Auto Stadium) three blocks northwest of Innovative Field.